 For several years I was Award Director for Health Sciences,and I still lead the Work-based learning Programme.

 I have a significant external profile and my work with HUBS and the Royal Society of Biology offer good opportunities for networking and influencing in the wider Higher Education sector.
 I have sat on a number of Working Groups, particularly those dealing with the status of university teaching, and the problems faced by returners to science following a career break.
+As a Trustee of the RSB Council I am able to keep abreast of, and influence, developments in my professional sector.

 |Biomedical Research Network (BRN)||Network||Faculty of Science|